rheag91/AMATH536_FinalProject/README.md

 The file 'ecDNA_LangeUpdated.cpp' is a fixed version of 'ecDNA_LangePaper.cpp' which updates the deprecated functions.
 The folder 'data' contained all simulation data generated for this project.
 The folder 'figures' contains figures generated for this project.

+### Naming conventions
+The data files are in the format ks_{num}_alpha_{num}_k0_{num}.csv.

+ks stands for k star, the threshold at which the fitness function becomes constant.
+The number immediately after ks in the file name is the k star at which the simulation was run. alpha is the slope of the line. k0 is the number of copies of ecDNA in the initiating cell.